Giliforge/Tutorial-Ideapad/README.md

 # Tutorial-Ideapad
-Ideas to attempt and the Hello World tutorial.
+hi! im giliforge! i like to code and play video games!